pantheon-systems/documentation/source/content/guides/build-tools/08-merge.md

 ---
 title: Build Tools
 subtitle: Merge Your Work
-description: In step seven of the Build Tools guide, learn how to merge your branches into the master branch.
+description: In step eight of the Build Tools guide, learn how to merge your branches into the master branch.
 buildtools: true
 anchorid: merge
 type: guide